DoSomething/contentful-prototype/docs/data-and-performance/analytics.md

 # Analytics

-The structure of an analytics event is comprosised of a specified event name and an object providing additional event metadata.
+The structure of an analytics event is comprised of a specified event name and an object providing additional event metadata.
 The metadata is based on the data structure that our third-party analytics platforms require, which includes the following properties:

 - **category**: referenced from a list of approved categories (it should not be created on the fly).
 - **action**: defines a specified item/element and describes the action that was taken upon it (e.g. "Button Clicked").